magnesj/ResInsight/docs/Formations.md

 ![]({{ site.baseurl }}/images/formations_legend.PNG)

+This section will describe how to use formations for different k-layers of a case, and how to use well picks/zonations for ranges of measured depths of a well path.

 ## Formations for k-layers

 Formation information can be utilized in ResInsight as cell colors, used in property filters and are displayed in the **Result info** panel when selecting single cells.